 (e) Donor Recruitment Co-ordinator.
 The Donor Recruitment Co-ordinator shall organise Donor Recruitment Events on behalf of the society, liaising with Anthony Nolan, events venues and the group to facilitate these.

-(f) Social Media Co-ordinator.
-The Social Media Co-ordinator shall run all of the group’s social media accounts.
-This will involve providing updates of our events and running totals, as well as replying to messages received by the accounts.

-(g) Political Campaigns Co-ordinator.
-The Political Campaigns Co-ordinator shall support the group’s activities, and also engage with our local MP, to promote Anthony Nolan on a wider scale.
+(f) Political Campaigns Co-ordinator.
+The Political Campaigns Co-ordinator shall support the group’s activities, and also attempt to engage with our local MP, to promote Anthony Nolan on a wider scale.

-(h) Societies and Diversity Co-ordinator.
+(g) Societies and Diversity Co-ordinator.
 The Societies and Diversity Co-ordinator shall organise joint events with other societies, as well as organise campaigns and events targeted at minority groups.

 (3) No one may be appointed a member of the Committee if he or she has been disqualified from becoming a member of the Committee under the provisions of Clause 13, ‘Disciplinary Action’.